Aave (AAVE) wallet

 – AAVE Safety Module

 The AAVE Safety Module consists of AAVE tokens that have been staked by users.
 Its purpose is to protect the assets of users on the platform by selling the staked AAVE tokens if the platform becomes unbalanced (specifically, when it cannot pay lenders the cryptocurrency they have lent).
-In exchange for providing this safety net for lenders, stakers earn rewards in AAVE for staking AAVE.
+In swap for providing this safety net for lenders, stakers earn rewards in AAVE for staking AAVE.

 Sources And Resources